hsyliark/curriculum-vitae/README.md

 - period : 2015.11.6. ~ 2015.11.7.
 - Tutorial : Dimension Reduction in Regression with a Notion of Sufficiency
 ### 2016 The Korean Statistical Society Thesis presentation seminar in Spring
-- place : Kyeongbuk University
+- place : Kyeongbuk National University
 - period : 2016.5.20. ~ 2016.5.21.
 - Tutorial : A Tutorial on Deep Learning
 ### 2016 The Korean Statistical Society Thesis presentation seminar in Autumn